 Balls hit out of bounds cannot be selected as best balls.

 Balls ending up in hazards (including bunkers) may be selected as best balls.
-All four players would be hitting from the hazard, and subject to all the normal hazard rules (and penalties) or regular golf.
+All four players would then be hitting from the hazard, and subject to all the normal hazard rules (and penalties) of regular golf.

-At the end of the round, scores are tallied, the team handicap deducted, and a NETT score is thus calculated (to two decimal places)
+IMMEDIATELY at the end of the round, your gross team score is tallied, the team handicap deducted, and a NETT score is thus calculated (to two decimal places).
+Some examples provided below.

 Play Ready Golf at all times!
-If you are finished putting, you are encouraged to immediately go tee off on the next hole regardless of who else has yet to putt in your team.
+If an individual is finished putting, he is encouraged to immediately go tee off on the next hole regardless of who else has yet to putt in your team.

-"Early putt-out" rule: If a player misses a putt by 20cm or less, he may be permitted by the captain to complete the hole prior to all teammates putting.
-This may speed up play on some holes, especially if the next tee is already vacant.
+"Early putt-out" rule: If a player misses a putt by 20cm or less, he is permitted to "finish" putting out prior to his teammates putting, in the interests of faster play.

 Manage your scoring and card marking on the NEXT TEE, not on the hole you just finished!
 Ensure your caddies know this as well.